meckert75/documentations/docs/raspberry_pi_hello_world.md

 ![LED resistor formula](images/led_resistor_formula.svg)

 Using the formula, the resistors values can be calculated.
 To find the right resistor, use the [resistor color calculator](http://www.resistorguide.com/resistor-color-code-calculator/).
+The exact resistor might not be readily available in which case picking the nearest larger resistor will still work.
+For example, if the result of the calculation asks for a 65 Ω resistor, a 68 Ω resistor will do if that's what is available.

 | Color   | Resistor   | Resistor Color Code   |
 |---------|------------|-----------------------|